derollins/playNano/stable/_sources/analysis.rst.txt

 - The pipeline will create ``stack.provenance`` and ``stack.analysis`` if they do not exist.
 - ``stack.provenance["environment"]`` is set if not already present (gathered via the system info util).
-- When ``log_to`` is supplied, the pipeline writes a sanitised JSON summary using :func:`playNano.analysis.utils.common.sanitize_analysis_for_logging` (this is intended to produce small, JSON-friendly summaries suitable for logs).
+- When ``log_to`` is supplied, the pipeline writes a sanitised JSON summary using :func:`playnano.analysis.utils.common.sanitize_analysis_for_logging` (this is intended to produce small, JSON-friendly summaries suitable for logs).

 Troubleshooting & tips
 ----------------------